cs544-wisc/s23/p4/README.md

 * Mar 21: removed "agency" views to create
 * Mar 25: clarified that Q8 is for top 10; this is over all loans (not one bank)
 * Mar 29: made q4 more flexible to accomodate different approaches
+* Mar 30: Q6 is asking under what situation (when) you need Network I/O. If one of your queries does not need Network I/O explain why.

 ## Machine Setup